kingzamzon/docs/docs/SDK/Explanation/WalletSigs/sessionSigs.md

 It works by generating a new random ed25519 keypair in the browser, and storing it in local storage.
 Then, the user signs a SIWE message with their wallet which contains the session public key.
 This signature is stored in local storage as well.
 The session keypair is used to sign all requests to the Lit Protocol API, and the user's wallet signature is sent along with the request, attached as a "capability" to the session signature.
 Each node in the Lit Network receives a unique signature for each request, and can verify that the user owns the wallet address that signed the capability.

-## Obtaining session signatures for a request
+## Obtaining session signatures for a request in a browser

 A prerequestive is that you must have a connected LitNodeClient and pass that into the getSessionSigs function.